azizmousa/compiler/README.md

 ```

 1-[INPUT_TYPE] (required) :=> there are two parameters -p or -d
-	>use -p if you want detect the objects using nural network (fast but less acurate)
+	>use -p if you want detect the objects using nural network (fast but less accurate)
-	>use -d if you want detect the objects using image processing but it required symmetric image (time longer but more acurate)
+	>use -d if you want detect the objects using image processing but it required symmetric image (time longer but more accurate)

 2-[INPUT_PATH] (required):=> you can enter multiple image paths separated by space or path to directory the containe multiple images or just single image.